← Back to Blog

 Psychotherapy for postpartum depression is individual therapy specifically focused on helping new mothers understand and manage the emotional, psychological, and relational dimensions of postpartum depression.
 It is conducted by a licensed mental health professional and tailored to the specific experiences and needs of the individual mother.

-Does Therapy Work Better Than Medication for Postpartum Depression?
+Does Psychotherapy Work Better Than Medication for Postpartum Depression?

 For many mothers, psychotherapy is the preferred first-line treatment because it: